-Enrichment (Scheduled as part of Core Curriculum)
+Enrichment (Part of Core Curriculum)

+As diversity and cultural sensitivity are values of MBMA, our students continue their love of learning and linguistic appreciation with Spanish.
 Spanish is taught as part of the classroom curriculum for both Children's House and Primary.
-The 2nd through 6th Grade classes participate in the formal Spanish program.
-The students review the basics including numbers, months, days of the year, seasons, colors, and greetings.They work on phonics to facilitate reading and writing in the language.
-The students also work on pronunciation through trabalenguas (Spanish tongue twisters) that encourage the correct enunciation.
-Grammar is a major focus for the Upper Division.
-Conversation, along with oral and written expression is a large part of the curriculum.
-The student's goal is to put all of the pieces together, strengthening a lifelong foundation for Foreign Language learning.
+Our students learn the basics including numbers, months, days of the year, seasons, colors, and greetings.
+Phonics is a focus as a facilitator of both reading and writing.
+Additionally, MBMA students work on pronunciation through trabalenguas (Spanish tongue twisters) that encourage authentic enunciation.
+For our Upper Division, grammar, conversation, oral communication, and written expression are a large part of the curriculum putting all of the linguistic pieces together, while strengthening a lifelong foundation for Foreign Language learning.